wilds/angular-schema-form-dynamic-select/README.md

     gulp default

 # Contributing

 Pull requests are always very welcome.
+Try to make one for each thing you add, don't do [like this author(me) did](https://github.com/chengz/schema-form-strapselect/pull/2).

 # Testing

 Unit testing is done using [Karma and Jasmine](http://karma-runner.github.io/0.12/intro/installation.html).
+The main configuration file for running tests is karma.conf.js, and test/tests.js holds the tests.

 # History